PleiadesBUW/PleiadesUserDocumentation/gettingstarted/access.md

 ### Login Nodes (whep users)

 The login mechanism for whep users is the same as for all other users, except for the login nodes.
-There are 2 login nodes running CentOS 7 (recommended)
+There are 2 login nodes running CentOS 7 (not fully operational anymore)

 ```bash
 higgs.pleiades.uni-wuppertal.de